mailbots/mailbots/README.md

 For some cases (loggers, configuraed object) passing a skill via via gopher.skills can come in handy.
 For most cases, explicitly `require` your skills to make your code more self-documenting.

 Note that middleware runs for _all_ requests.

-Run the middleware for only certain cases like this:
+Here is an example of running middleware that appends stored data to the task object only in certain cases.

 ```javascript
 gopherApp.app.use(function(req, res, next) {